 Location:

-Miami and Ocean Mall where Hoke is recuperating and trying to simplify his life.
+Miami and Ocean Mall, where Hoke is recuperating and trying to simplify his life.

-Miami and Ocean Mall where Hoke is recuperating and trying to simplify his life.
+Miami and Ocean Mall, where Hoke is recuperating and trying to simplify his life.

 Body

-count: 6 (+one baby in the past)
+count: 6 (plus one baby in the past)

 Dames: